 Main Components of Enterprise Data Management

-Now that you know the different types of data that are out there, let’s move on to how it can all be managed.
+Now as you know the different types of data that are out there, let’s move on to how it can all be managed.
 In simple terms, enterprise data management involves any processes that help define, govern, secure, and maintain the digital information your organization generates and works with.

 Working with data can be tricky.
 Hence, when creating a comprehensive EDM strategy, you’ve got to consider a few key elements that will facilitate success.